jdaake/midlandCodeAcademy/07-12-18/Classwork/photoEditor.md

 * Add the following filter options with appropriate units
   * Blur
   * Hue*rotate
-* Allow users to upload an image from their computer
 * Allow user to download newly edited image